umeboshi2/dmca/2015-03-20-LGBluetooth.md

-*2)* As you can see the copyright in LICENSE https://github.com/SocialObjects-Software/LGBluetooth/blob/master/LICENSE file belongs to me (REDACTED).
+*2)* As you can see the copyright in LICENSE https://github.com/SocialObjects-Software/LGBluetooth/blob/master/LICENSE file belongs to me (DavidSahakyan).
 Moreover, you may notice in the README.md https://github.com/SocialObjects-Software/LGBluetooth/blob/master/README.md file (which is being shown in main page of the repository) there is an additional reference to the LICENSE file.